 Placing boulders in the landscape has become increasingly common and complements a bermed landscape well.
 Use material that is native to your area - it will be less expensive and will complement your surroundings most appropriately.

-The most common mistake made by amateur "rock placers" is setting the boulder right at existing grade.
-This is not at all how nature does it...you'll have a much more natural looking site if you set your boulders below grade to a depth of 1/4 to 1/3 of the boulder's diameter.
-If at all possible, protect the boulder from damage from the equipement used to move it...these scratches and gouges often take quite awhile to weather away.
+The most common mistake made by amateur "rock placers" is setting the boulder right at the existing grade.
+This is not at all how nature does it...you'll have a much more natural-looking site if you set your boulders below grade to a depth of 1/4 to 1/3 of the boulder's diameter.
+If at all possible, protect the boulder from damage from the equipment used to move it...these scratches and gouges often take quite a while to weather away.

-Creating vertical interest on a flat site requres extra cost and work, but when done properly, results will definitely be worthwhile.
+Creating vertical interest on a flat site requires extra cost and work, but when done properly, results will be worthwhile.

 - Garden / Landscaping / Patio — 263

 - Real Estate / Finance — 200

 - Interior Design / Decor — 184